What Is a Hydrocele?

 Your baby will get medicine to numb his body or to put him under completely.
 Then, a surgeon makes a cut in his scrotum or lower belly.
 The surgeon then drains the fluid and sews the sac closed.
 Once it’s finished, your son can go home the same day.

 In the days after surgery, you’ll need to keep the area clean and dry.
-The doctor and her team will show you how to care for your son as he heals.
+The doctor and team will show you how to care for your baby as he heals.

 After a few days, you may need to take him back to the doctor to make sure he’s healing well.